NLP Frequently Asked Questions

 No, nor does NLP make any claims to be scientific or to be based on studies that compare the average behaviour of one group with the average behaviour of another.
 NLP is a model that works on individual performance.
 However there is a vast array of anecdotal evidence that suggests that huge numbers of people have benefited massively from the NLP mind set and techniques, and had some quite remarkable improvements in personal performance.

 For those interested in the science of how the brain works, we look to Neuro Science for this.
 Neuro Science has already proved how for example NLP Anchoring works.
 Amy Brann (author of NeuroScience for Coaches) and Laura Evans (our Leader Trainer) had a great discussion a few years back.
 Laura completely agree’s with Amy’s view that over time Neuro Science will start to confirm ‘HOW’ some of the NLP techniques work.
 As an NLP community we’ve not been obsessed with putting resources, such as time and money into proving how NLP works, instead favouring using the techniques we know work to help others.
 It’s great that Neuro Science is now starting to provide what NLP Professionals have known for years!

 What do you mean that NLP is content free?

-Often clients say that making changes with NLP are significantly less traumatic than traditional methods, does not cause the same levels of anxiety, and are keen to use NLP because there is no need to share the detail of events and so forth with their practitioner.
+Often clients say that making changes with NLP are significantly less traumatic than traditional methods, does not cause the same levels of anxiety.
+People are keen to use NLP because there is no need to share the detail of events and detail with their practitioner.
 Some clients also say that they didn’t realise just how much fun they could have, getting rid of for example their old phobia!